mixlr/mixlr.github.io/_posts/2016-02-02-10-open-source-technologies-at-mixlr.md

 ---

 <a name="top"></a>
-<p class="info_block"><strong>We're hiring.</strong> If you're a backend developer who is passionate about building rock-solid, high-usage systems using open source technology, you might find Mixlr to be a great team to join. <a href="/jobs">Visit the Mixlr jobs homepage</a>.</p>
+<p class="info_block"><strong>We're hiring.</strong> If you're a backend developer who is passionate about building rock-solid, high-availability systems using open source technology, you may find Mixlr to be a great team to join. <a href="/jobs">Visit the Mixlr jobs homepage</a>.</p>

 We rely on a host of amazing open source technologies to build the Mixlr platform.
 This post offers an overview of some of our favourite examples, and why they play such a big part in building our service.